What is Upward Bound?

 Clothing for tours:

 • mountaineering boots (no hiking boots!): Proper footwear is your most important piece of safety gear while in the mountains.
 Quality Mountain Boots will reduce the likelihood of slips, trips, and falls.
-Your boots must have strong ankle support, a ¾ shank, and VibramTM or equivalent soles.
-Please ask if you are unsure of whether your boots are adequate!
+Your boots must have strong ankle support, a ¾ shank, VibramTM or equivalent soles, and compatible with Semi-Automatic crampons.
 If you don’t have the required boots we strongly recommend buying them at the beginning of Upward Bound in Austria.
 We will take you to a local shop and help you buy the right boots.

 • waterproof rainwear (jacket, pants) breathable fabric is preferable, Gore-Tex is the best, 2 or 3 layers.